Leg Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 Thigh

-The thigh is the part of your upper leg.
-It is the portion between the hip and the knee.
-The main bone in the thigh is the femur, the longest and strongest bone in your body.
+The thigh is the upper part of the leg, located between the hip and the knee.
+Its main bone is the femur, the longest and strongest bone in the human body.
+The femur supports body weight and helps with movement.

 Read More – Complete Guide to Thigh Muscle Anatomy: Learn Parts, Names & Diagram